Statistikk innhold

 Income per consumption unit (equivalent income)

-The needs of a household grow with each additional member but not in a proportional way.
-Needs for housing space, electricity, etc. will not be three times as high for a household with three members than for a single person, due to economy of scale.
-With the help of equivalence scales each household type in the population is assigned a value in proportion to its needs.
-The factors commonly considered to assign these values are the number of persons in the household and whether they are adults or children.
+The economic needs of a household increase with each additional member, but not proportionally.
+For example, the need for housing space, electricity and other shared resources will not be three times as high in a household with three members as in a single‑person household, due to economies of scale.
+Using equivalence scales, each household type in the population is assigned a value that reflects its relative needs.
+The factors commonly used to assign these values are the number of household members and whether they are adults or children.

-Several equivalents scales exist which are used for different purposes.
-In the Income and wealth statistics for households, the EU scale is applied (see below).
+Several equivalence scales exist and are used for different purposes.
+In the income and wealth statistics for households, the EU equivalence scale is most often applied.

 Consumption units calculated according to the EU scale